Radio History and Odds & Ends

 An article detailing the relationship between 1970s music and pop radio.

-Live Music Revival Wins Radio Fans
+PRESS: Live Music Revival Wins Radio Fans

 Broadcasting - Jan 10, 1972

 Back in 1972, progressive rock stations were still brave enough to take a risk and broadcast a live concert, frequently from a single act.
 As the article states, WNEW-FM claimed three million listeners for a Grateful Dead live concert.
 They even had the guts to broadcast a winter holiday broadcast of Leonard Bernstein's "Mass".
 Today we'd be lucky if WQXR took that kind of "risk".
 There are two views one can take on this.
-Either you believe that this was bad programming because there was too much chance that a listener would tune out if they didn't like the group or didn't hear the "hits" or you believe that this was brave and exciting programming.
+Either you believe that this was bad programming because there was too much of a chance that a listener would tune out if they didn't like the group or didn't hear the hits, or you believe that this was brave and exciting programming.

-Censorship Snag Over Dylan Record
+PRESS: Censorship Snag Over Dylan Record

 Broadcasting - Jan 10, 1972